swapnildhande/Jenkins-BackendSpringboot/README.md

 # BackendSpringbootNew
-This is simple backend springboot app of department with AWS MySQL RDS
+This is simple backend springboot app of department with AWS MySQL RDS Now lets try to to CICD with jenkins
 ## Requirements
 1. Java 17
 2. Docker